Antwannnn/blader/README.md

 I'm Antoine, a passionate french computer science student.
 I'm the only person developing on blader.
 I started this project a year and a half ago while the initial goal was to train myself on new web technologies.
 This is the reason why this project was developed in NextJS.
 I learned by doing and this is the reason why if you look at the source code, there might be some code that is not consistent with current React / NextJS standards.

+## Can I contribute to the source code ?

+Of course, Blader is probably the most accomplished web development project I’ve ever made, and I’d be glad to see people contribute to make it even better.
+However, keep in mind that I'm a complete beginner in open-source project management.

+## Is the project deployed ?

+Unfortunately, for now, I don't have the necessary funds to pay for servers (AWS Cloud, VPS, MongoDB cluster ...).
+But as soon as my financial priorities change, a complete deployment will be made.